disarm-platform/docs/README.md

 For more information on the project, visit the main project website at <https://www.disarm.io>

+## DiSARM API

+The _API_ is the main entry point to the project's modelling and algorithms work.

 ## DiSARM App

 The _app_ is a user application for the planning and monitoring of field-based campaigns.